a-rahimi/dataframe/README.md

 whenever some of their entries match (similar to SQL's "JOIN").

-This package implements a new, simplified dataframe in C++ in a way that takes advantage of C++'s static typing and data structure facilities.
+This package implements a new, simplified dataframe in C++ in a way that takes advantage of C++'s static typing, templating system, and data structure facilities.

 # How this package differs from other dataframe packages